SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 *dcm2niix -b y -z y -f %p_coil%a_echo%e_%2s -o ../  $DICOMFolder*

 We can then run the pipeline on theconverted NIFTIs using `bb_pipeline.py` from the bb_pipeline_tools folder.
+Before doing so, make sure to set the paths in the `init_vars` script.